Cinderella (Rodgers and Hammerstein musical): 1957 original production

 On March 31, 1957, at 8:00 pm Eastern time, Cinderella was broadcast live in the Eastern, Central and Mountain time zones in both black and white and compatible color; the West Coast received a delayed black and white-only broadcast starting at 8:00 pm Pacific time.
 Beyond the United States, it was carried by CBS affiliates in the U.S. territories of Alaska, Hawaii and Puerto Rico; in Canada it was broadcast on CBC.
 It starred Andrews in the title role and Jon Cypher as The Prince, and featured Howard Lindsay as The King, Dorothy Stickney as The Queen, Edie Adams as the Fairy Godmother, Kaye Ballard and Alice Ghostley as stepsisters Portia and Joy, Ilka Chase as the Stepmother, and Iggie Wolfington as The Steward.
 Joe Layton appeared uncredited in the ensemble.
 There were no understudies.
 Rodgers had told TV Guide, "If Julie can't make the show, then neither can we."

 The Nielsen TV rating for the program was 18,864,000 "homes reached during an average minute" of the broadcast.
 More than 107 million viewers in more than 60% of American households, saw the broadcast.
 Andrews was nominated for an Emmy Award for her performance, as was Rodgers for the score.
 An original cast album was released to stores the morning after the broadcast.
 Rodgers and Hammerstein's plans to bring an expanded version of the musical to Broadway never materialized, though their last two shows together, Flower Drum Song and The Sound of Music, each contain a rags-to-riches story for the heroine.
-A black and white kinescope of the March 17, 1957, dress rehearsal survives (it was thought discarded but was rediscovered in 2002) and has been issued on DVD.
+A black and white kinescope of the March 17, 1957, dress rehearsal survives (it was thought discarded but was rediscovered in 2002) and the West Coast telecast has been issued on DVD.